gvcallen/parax/docs/examples/bounded_optimization_jaxopt.md

 ## 1. Defining the model

 `parax.bounds` caters for easy extraction of bounds from PyTrees containing `parax.AbstractBounded` nodes (e.g. `parax.Constrained` variables).
-We simply have to unwrap any bounded leaves before feeding our model to the optimizer, and then re-wrap the final optimized result.
+We simply have to unwrap any bounded leaves before feeding our model to the optimizer, and then optionally re-wrap the optimized result.

 First we initialize a dummy model: